drojaazu/suddendesu/content/entry/unused-menus-in-land-maker/index.md

 ![](img/landmakr_diff2.png)

 Navigating the menu and setting values all seem to be functional.
 You can set the standard difficulty at the top.
-It loads this from and saves this to the NVRAM properly: if you switch back to the standard configuration menu, you'll see that your setting was saved.
+It loads from/saves to the NVRAM properly: if you switch back to the standard configuration menu, you'll see that your setting was saved.
 It's not clear what the numbering represents, although it's logical to assume that a higher number means more difficult.
 I gave it a couple quick gameplay tests with different values for Round 1, but I didn't notice any thing drastically different.
-It's certainly worth further testing, though.
+It's worth further testing, though.

 This menu too appears to be wholly unused.
 The list of menu options for the Test Menu is stored in ASCII starting at 0x10324D, with the address for each entry's subroutine stored as a long in front of the text.
 'Difficulty' is not listed there as a menu option in either the final or prototype; there's no sign of normal access for our difficulty menu anywhere.